fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/github-vmss.md

 ### Networking

 On the **Networking** page, you can choose between creating a new network or reuse an existing one.
 You can easily connect to a virtual network that is peered into a Azure Landing Zones solution and use private endpoints and stuff.
-Please be aware that the runners require internet connectivity in order to reach Azure DevOps.
+Please be aware that the runners require internet connectivity in order to reach GitHub.

-- **Load balancing options** - Choose **None**, as Azure DevOps takes care of this
+- **Load balancing options** - Choose **None**, as GitHub takes care of this

 The default settings will work just fine in most cases: